 SELECT * FROM Users WHERE username = "invalid_user" OR "1"="1" AND password = "invalid_pass" OR "1"="1"

-"1"="1" is always true, no matter what the username and password user enters, SQL will fetch all the users from the database.
+password user enters, SQL will fetch the data of all users from the database.

 How to Protect SQL Statements From Injections?